ncmreynolds/serial2mqtt/readme.md

 mosquitto_pub -t dst/raspberrypi.ACM0/pinSwitch -m 7,6
 ```

 All this configuration is stored in the EEPROM of the Arduino, again for resilience in the case of a restart or power loss.
-The *state* of pins is not stored, to save wear on the EEPROM, only their configuration as input or output and whether one pin toggles anopther.
+The *state* of pins is not stored, to save wear on the EEPROM, only their configuration as input or output and whether one pin toggles another.

 The Arduino also publishes to MQTT in a different topic.